Bell scripts are placed in the same directory

 'text' scripts return plain text as is:

-= MSSQLquery $conn $q | Select-Object -Property * -ExcludeProperty
+| Select-Object -Property * -ExcludeProperty "ItemArray",

-"ItemArray", "RowError", "RowState", "Table", "HasErrors"
+"RowError", "RowState", "Table", "HasErrors"

-$d | ConvertTo-HTML -Title "Rows" -Head $Header -body '<h2>Top
+$d | ConvertTo-HTML -Title "Rows" -Head $Header -body

-30 tables, by row count, desc</h2>'
+'<h2>Top 30 tables, by row count, desc</h2>'

-And finally, 'chart' returns chart data in
+And finally, 'chart' returns chart data in the following format:

-Line 1 - chart type: word Line or
+Line 1 - chart type: word 'Line' or 'Bar',

-Bar, optionally followed by ,startAtzero -
+optionally followed by ,'startAtzero' - this fixed Ymin=0

 Line 2 - title